Victory for the Slain: Background and Lofting’s pacifism

-Lofting would become an internationalist as a result of his experiences stemming from World War I and advocated "Peace Preparedness" between nations.
-He would also, at least implicitly, become an anti-imperialist who stressed international cooperation.
+Lofting became an internationalist as a result of his experiences stemming from World War I and advocated "Peace Preparedness" between nations.
+He also, at least implicitly, became an anti-imperialist who stressed international cooperation.
 This spirit of cooperation is evident in his children's books.
 For instance, in The Voyages of Dr. Dolittle, the title character defends a smaller tribe of "Indians" from a larger tribe.
 Eventually Dolittle helps the two tribes forge a pact of cooperation.
 This is just one of many examples of his pacifist philosophy in his children's literature.

-Lofting's call for peace and preparedness fell on deaf ears and the economic instability that followed World War I, resulting in the Great Depression, would manifest itself in pre-World War II Germany's political situation.
-Lofting fell into a state of despair at the rise of militarism on the European continent.
+In the 1930s, Lofting fell into a state of despair at the rise of militarism on the European continent.
 Feeling like a modern Cassandra, Lofting began work on his seventeenth book, Dr. Dolittle and the Secret Lake.
 In the summer of 1941, however, he stopped work on the book to write Victory for the Slain.

 Written just after the major part of Germany's bombing blitz on London, the poem's eventual publication in 1942 was met with little regard.
-Coming on the heels of England's near eradication, and written from the safe confines of California as his critics would say, it was not well received.
-That the poem was a culmination of a long-standing philosophy held by the author, rather than a reaction to the current conflict, was not understood by its readers.
-A commercial failure, the importance of Victory for the Slain lies in the understanding it adds to the author of the Dr. Dolittle series and the peaceful title character more than the content of the poem itself.
+Coming on the heels of England's near eradication, and written from the safe confines of California as his critics noted, it was not well received.
+That the poem was a culmination of a long-standing philosophy held by the author, rather than a reaction to the current conflict, was not understood by its readers and was a commercial failure.
+Later commentators observe that Victory for the Slain contributes to our understanding of Lofting and his anti-war message in Dr. Dolittle.